dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 | **1234563456.12345** | quick_start | 0 | 2023-09-12 16:46:03.10662+00 | aOEb...Qekd/58= |

 The `_dlt_loads` table tracks complete loads and allows chaining transformations on top of them.
-Many destinations do not support distributed and long-running transactions (e.g. Amazon Redshift).
+Many destinations do not support distributed and long-running transactions (e.g., Amazon Redshift).
 In that case, the user may see the partially loaded data.
 It is possible to filter such data out: any row with a `load_id` that does not exist in `_dlt_loads` is not yet completed.
 The same procedure may be used to identify and delete data for packages that never got completed.

-For each load, you can test and [alert](../running-in-production/alerting.md) on anomalies (e.g. no data, too much loaded to a table).
+For each load, you can test and [alert](../running-in-production/alerting.md) on anomalies (e.g., no data, too much loaded to a table).
 There are also some useful load stats in the `Load info` tab of the [Streamlit app](../dlt-ecosystem/visualizations/exploring-the-data.md#exploring-the-data) mentioned above.